cfsworkload/mobileTelco/README.md

   `git clone https://github.com/cfsworkload/mobileTelco.git`

-## Set up Cloudant GEO database
+## Set up a Cloudant GEO database
 A Cloudant Geospatial database is required to query for wifi hotspots around a given user.
 Cloudant Geospatial allows a user to query the cloudant database using the standard GeoJSON formatted documents.
 For more information on developing queries and setting up the database visit [CloudantGeo](https://cloudant.com/product/cloudant-features/geospatial/).
 Cloudant on Bluemix does not currently support geospatial indexing and query.
 Until then, a Cloudant database must be created on Cloudant.com.

-### Create Cloudant Geospatial database
+### Create a Cloudant Geospatial database
 Create a Cloudant account and database to be accessed and populated with hotspot data.

 1. Go to Cloudant.com to create an account.
 2. Click **Create Database**, enter a name for the database and click **Create** to create your geospatial capable database.

 ### Install IBM MobileFirst Platform Studio 7.1.0 Eclipse Plugin
-IBM MobileFirst Platform Studio is an Eclipse plug-in that helps you quickly build, run, and manage mobile web, hybrid, and native apps.
+IBM MobileFirst Platform Studio is an Eclipse plug-in that helps you quickly build, run, and manage web, hybrid, and native mobile apps.

 1. Start Eclipse.
 2. Select **Help** and then click **Eclipse Marketplace** to open the Eclipse Marketplace window.